 In reality, the majority of steampunks were ignoring these debates altogether.
 Marcus Rauchfuß pointed out there was scarcely a steampunker among the Occupy crowd.
-Probably the reason those activists were getting so loud was that they realized something I didn’t: that they were losing.
+Probably the reason those activists were getting so loud was that they realized something I didn’t: they were losing the argument.

 The focus of The Gatehouse and the Gazette — which remained in regular publication until November 2011 and released a final, special edition in August 2012 — shifted to dieselpunk.

 Tome Wilson’s Dieselpunks community had become the center of dieselpunk discussion online.
 Larry Amyett had started his blog and wrote about the philosophy of dieselpunk for issue 17 (March 2011).
 In terms of content, I think issue 20 (September 2011) was the best Gazette we published.
 If you’re looking for an introduction to dieselpunk, you could do worse than download it.
 It has everything from The Rocketeer to Nazis in Antarctica to an introduction to the Russian dieselpunk scene.